simontessard/2025-portfolio/README.md

 ```
 # WORKING ON
 - [ ] Meta tags all pages
+- [ ] Add an order by date on blog page

 # TODO
 - [ ] Height of page transition on mobile ?
-- [ ] Add an order by date on blog page
+- [ ] Changes screenshoots mockups ?

 - [x] Custom cursor
 - [x] Blog